 Where events take place after 31 March which do not relate to conditions at 31 March, but which provide information that is relevant to an understanding of the Council's financial position, the financial statements and notes are not adjusted but the relevant information is disclosed.
-No such events have taken place.
+At the time of publishing the accounts no such events have taken place.